All the documents you need to start your Data Protection Program

 You can’t manage what you can’t see.
-This is why the first step to Insider Risk Management is to look across the three vectors of risk – files, vectors, and users – to see where you’re vulnerable to Insider Risk.
-Use the 10 Question Insider Risk Self-Assessment to identify where the biggest gaps in your Insider Risk posture are today.
-This will become the baseline from which you measure IRM program effectiveness.
+This is why the first step to data protection is to look across the three vectors of risk – files, vectors, and users – to see where you’re vulnerable to Insider Risk.
+Use this blog on "making the case" to help identify where the biggest gaps in your Insider Risk posture are today.
+This will become the baseline from which you measure data protection program effectiveness.

 Technology can make this easier.
-Contact our Insider Risk experts to get started with using Code42 Incydr to help assess your Insider Risk.
+Contact our data protection experts to get started with using Code42 Incydr to help assess your Insider Risk.

 - Moving source code to thumb drives